Colin-GR-Crawford/Colin-GR-Crawford.github.io/_posts/2016-10-24-billboard-post.md

 ![Chart 7](https://colin-gr-crawford.github.io/assets/img/Billboard/TtoPkvsWkCht.png)

-This is essentially saying that if you spend twenty weeks in the charts you will likely peak at " (20*3.806)-12.229 days or 63 days.
+This is essentially saying that if you spend twenty weeks in the charts you will likely peak at about (20*3.806)-12.229 days == 63 days.
 Or another example it is day 120, you have just peaked, how long do you have left?
-The answer is roughly ((120-12.229)/3.806)-(120/7) == 11 weeks."
+The answer is roughly ((120-12.229)/3.806)-(120/7) == 11 weeks.